© 2022 All rights reserved

 Bring 2 cups of water to a boil in a small saucepan and then turn off the heat.
 Toast the chiles in a small skillet over medium-high heat until fragrant, about 1 minute per side.
 Stem the chiles, put them in the hot water, cover, and let sit until the skins are soft, about 15 minutes.

-Meanwhile, combine the coconut milk, sugar, celery, lemon zest, garlic, peppercorns, bay leaf, and 1 tsp. salt in a medium saucepan.
+In the meantime, combine the coconut milk, sugar, celery, lemon zest, garlic, peppercorns, bay leaf, and 1 tsp. salt in a medium saucepan.
 Bring to a boil and then turn off the heat.

 Purée the chiles, 1 cup of the soaking water, and a pinch of salt in a blender.
 Add the purée to the coconut mixture.
 Bring to boil over high heat, reduce the heat to medium low, cover, and simmer for 25 to 30 minutes to meld the flavors.